prantlf/jsonlint/README.md

 ### Schema Validation

 You can validate the input against a JSON Schema using the `lib/validator` module.
-The `validate` method accepts either an earlier parsed JSON data or a string with the JSON input:
+The `compile` method accepts either an earlier parsed JSON Schema or a string with it:

 ```js
 const { compile } = require('@prantlf/jsonlint/lib/validator')